-With more than 60 years' experience in intralogistics and over 15,000 staff around the world, we at Jungheinrich are well aware that CSR affects all areas of a company.
+With 65 years' experience in intralogistics and over 16,000 staff around the world, we at Jungheinrich are well aware that CSR affects all areas of a company.
 We believe in comprehensive entrepreneurship, make long-sighted decisions and create good and secure jobs, thereby making a positive contribution to developments in society as well as the German, European and global economies.